About Andrew Pearson the Stone Monkey.

 Bonsai ceramics form the backbone of my repertoire and it is a form that I associate closely with and very much love.
 The Japanese write Bonsai with two Kanji, the first meaning pot and the second meaning planting.
 One without the other is not Bonsai and the pot in which the tree sits is an essential part of the finished image

 In 2015 I was humbly accepted to enter pots in the prestigious Gafu Ten show in Tokyo.
-I was priviledged to have been awarded the Gold Award for the unglazed catagory of bonsai pots
+I was privileged to have been awarded the Gold Award for the unglazed category of bonsai pots

 Pottery CV